Plague in Madagascar

 - should practise strict infection prevention and control measures including the appropriate use of personal protective equipment

 While you are in Madagascar, or returning to Canada:

 If you develop symptoms of plague:

-- See a health care provider immediately during your trip, or after you return home.
+- See a health care provider immediately, whether you are abroad or at home.
 Tell them about your symtoms and about your travel to Madagascar.

-- Tell a flight attendant or border services officer when entering Canada.
-They will notify a quarantine officer who can assess the symptoms.
+- If you start feeling sick on the way home, tell a flight attendant or border services officer when entering Canada.
+They will notify a quarantine officer who can assess your symptoms.